 Redditch

 § This page gives an overview of the Redditch local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Redditch, in Worcestershire, is a New Town developed around a historic market town, with a planned layout of neighbourhoods, roads, and green spaces.
 The town centre includes the Kingfisher Shopping Centre and Arrow Valley Country Park, which features lakes and trails.
 Redditch has a heritage linked to needle-making, celebrated at the Forge Mill Needle Museum.
 Surrounding countryside, woodlands, and suburban villages add to its landscape, which blends urban planning with natural features.

-The administrative boundary of Redditch can be viewed on OpenStreetMap: District Boundary of Redditch.
+The administrative boundary of Redditch can also be viewed on OpenStreetMap: District Boundary of Redditch.

 Key Facts about Redditch